a-chris/new.achris.me/src/_posts/2023-11-10-solargraph-vs-ruby-lsp.md

 Solargraph and Ruby LSP are both great language servers, and I can't pick a clear winner.
 Solargraph is still a reliable choice for projects that don't use RBS, while Ruby LSP is the go-to choice for projects that provide RBS.

 In conclusion, I'm excited about the evolution of Ruby development tools, especially with Shopify's dedication to the Ruby ecosystem and the recent Rails, Hotwire and Turbo updates.
 The future looks promising, and I anticipate seeing Ruby LSP become the new standard for Ruby Language Servers.

+I'm also aware of [Fuzzy Ruby Server](https://marketplace.visualstudio.com/items?itemName=Blinknlights.fuzzy-ruby-server), which provides useful features like references, renaming, jump to the definitions for methods and variables.
+Let me know if you have tried it and if I should mention it in this comparison 😎